-In order to give our users the best possible service and to be able to manage and measure the service, we ask that you create a ticket for each IT request at the link below.
-To create a ticket:
+In order to give our users the best possible service and to be able to manage and measure the service, we ask that you create a ticket for each IT request.
+There are several ways you can create a ticket:

 - Log in with your Watiam/LEARN password

 - Choose "Pharmacy IT Request Form" in the drop-down list at the top right

 - Fill in the box labelled "describe the problem you are experiencing"